hmlanden/TrafikiPy/README.md

 addition, a number of Accident Severity 1 ("Fatal") became visible, including a possible cluster in the center of London.

-The most logical explanation for the cluster is random distibution.
+The most logical explanation for the cluster is random distribution.
 Given that so many of the accidents are concentrated in the London area, it would be expected that we'd see a similar concentration of Serious and Fatal accidents, at admittedly lower rates that Slight but in similar proportion, unless there